awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-elasticloadbalancingv2-targetgroup.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Matcher`  <a name="cfn-elasticloadbalancingv2-targetgroup-matcher"></a>
-\[HTTP/HTTPS health checks\] The HTTP codes to use when checking for a successful response from a target\.
+\[HTTP/HTTPS health checks\] The HTTP or gRPC codes to use when checking for a successful response from a target\.
 *Required*: No
 *Type*: [Matcher](aws-properties-elasticloadbalancingv2-targetgroup-matcher.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)